 Learn What to Sell

 If you’re selling online, pay close attention to the Search Appearance in Search Console.
 You’ll see what keywords you’re already ranking for and you’ll see how far away you are from being on the front page of Google.
 You’ll also see which products (or services) aren’t generating traffic at all.

 Is your SEO provider helping You Grow?

 If you pay attention to your click-through rate for pages that you already rank well on, you can determine if you’re getting seen by searchers but they’re not clicking onto your site.
-That’s a sure sign that somebody in your company needs to optimize your page titles, provide better deep linking, improve descriptions or website URL to get more people to click through.
+That’s a sure sign that somebody in your company needs to optimize your page titles, provide better deep linking, and improve descriptions or website URLs to get more people to click through.